linked-art/linked.art/docs/model/digital/index.md

 All Digital Objects share some basic characteristics, regardless of their particular nature.
 The [basic patterns](/model/base/) of Name, Identifier, Classification, and Statement all apply in the regular way.
 Beyond the baseline, digital objects can have the following descriptive features:

-* Access Point - The URLs where the object is available.
-The URL is given the `type` of `DigitalObject` for consistency, but the URL itself is the important aspect.
+* Access Point - The URLs where the actual file itself is available.
+The URL is given the `type` of `DigitalObject` for consistency, but the URL is the important aspect.
+For example, the access point for an image would be the URL from which you get the actual pixels, rather than a linked data description of the image.
 * Format - The `format` of a digital object is its media type, often called a MIME type, given as a string.
 * Standard - Many digital objects further conform to standard specifications, which can be referenced using the `conforms_to` property.
 This differs from `format`, as there may not be a media type for the specification, and from `classified_as` which is a broader classification (Image, rather than conforming to the standard for JPEG 2000)
 * Dimensions - Digital dimensions follow the same pattern as [physical dimensions](/model/object/physical/#dimensions), but might use different types (file size) or the same (height, width for images) and different units (bytes, pixels).